keheintz/PyReduc/README.md

 3) implementation of optimal extraction (ala Keith Horne).

-4) implementation of output noise-spectrum.

-5) currently, the 1d extracted files are ascii.
+4) currently, the 1d extracted files are ascii.
 This should be changed to fits format.

-6) testing, testing, testing, debugging, debugging, debugging.
+5) testing, testing, testing, debugging, debugging, debugging.